The Brave Soul of Virginia Rose

 Virginia leaped into his arms.

 Tears fell along her cheeks and around the corners of her smile.
-She squeezed him as tight as she could.
-Grandpa spun her around in the aisle.
+She squeezed him as tight as she could as he spun her around in the aisle.
 He kissed her forehead and set her down.

-“I thought you were chasing me,” said Virginia, “and Grandma, and—“ She fiddled with her daisies.
+“I thought you were chasing me,” said Virginia, “and Grandma, and—“ She reached into her pocket and fiddled with her daisies.
 They felt smooth in her hand, but she hardly noticed.

 Warmth filled Virginia’s soul, pushing away the cold of the shadows, the frozen fear.

-She stood back from her grandfather.
-She looked back at her parents, her grandmother.
-Her great-aunt still played, but the melody was fading now.
+She stood back from her grandfather and looked back at her parents and her grandmother.
+Her great-aunt played on, but the melody faded.

 “Will they be okay?”

-“With time,” he said.
+“With time,” said her grandfather.
 “You and I will be together now, and your other grandparents are excited to see you again.”
 He looked over her shoulder.
 “And when it’s their time, they’ll come home to us, too.”

 The renewed world seemed more vibrant than ever.
-The sky spread like a wash of watercolor, reaching across a lush landscape that stretched on forever.
+The sky spread like a wash of watercolor, reaching across a lush landscape that stretched on for eternity.
 The trees around the church stood proudly, and the air smelled sweeter than a room full of lilies and daisies.